 Can you smoke in Singapore

 Smoking under the age of 18 is an offense in Singapore.
-An important Singapore law for tourists to know is that smoking in Singapore is only allowed in designated smoking areas, smokers are liable to a composition sum of $200 if caught smoking in prohibited places, or up to $1,000 if convicted in court.
+One of the most important Singapore laws for tourists to know is that smoking in Singapore is only allowed in designated smoking areas, smokers are liable to a composition sum of $200 if caught smoking in prohibited places, or up to $1,000 if convicted in court.

 Is Vaping Illegal in Singapore?